ERP Database - The Unofficial ERP Knowledge Base

 Understanding and Working with BAPI’s

 A Business Application Programming Interface is a precisely defined interface providing access process and data in Business Applications Systems Such as SAP.
+They come very handy and can be used in Webdynpros, Visual Basic, external EAIs and such can use BAPIs to retrieve data from SAP.

 What are the Benefits of BAPI